 Today’s challenging capital markets demand more than in-depth knowledge and the right connections.
 Increasingly, it is imaginative, lateral thinking and an understanding of market dynamics that successfully unites investors, institutions and fund-seeking businesses.
 These are the qualities that we have become renowned for.

 We will put our creativity to work for you.
 With our specialisation in fast-moving sectors such as technology and life sciences, we regularly work with disruptive organisations that are open to bold and innovative ideas.
 But we never lose sight of commercial realities.
 We will tell you clearly and candidly if a risk is worth taking or is a step too far.

-Your transaction will benefit from our ingenuity, energy and negotiating experience.
+Your transaction will benefit from our creativity, energy and negotiating experience.
 We work with a broad range of quoted companies, from high-growth AIM companies to large FTSE 100 businesses, often covering multiple jurisdictions.
 We also have strong institutional relationships, working with many investments banks and other financial advisers.